V4Fire/Client/src/super/i-static-page/modules/theme/README.md

   * `THEME_ATTRIBUTE` - an attribute name to set a theme value to the root element;
   * `AVAILABLE_THEMES` - a list of available app themes.

-* To set a new theme, use the `current` property
+* To set a new theme, use the `current` property.

-* To get a set of available themes, use the `availableThemes` property
+* To get a set of available themes, use the `availableThemes` property.

 ## Events